2014 REQUEST FOR PROPOSALS

 To date, the research on contemplative practice has fallen mainly in the first stage described above, exploring the effects of meditation on the body and mind in a laboratory setting.
 Much has been learned from these ground-breaking studies, including the establishment of methods and measures for investigating contemplative practices, as well as insight into techniques and practices that enhance well-being and reduce suffering.

-The 1440 Awards are offered to advance contemplative science into the second phase of investigation: real-world application of contemplative techniques and practices in social and relational settings.
+The 1440 Awards are offered to advance contemplative science into the next stage of its development: real-world investigations of contemplative practice on social and relational outcomes.

 In addition to expanding the boundaries of contemplative science into the real world, the 1440 Awards are also intended to support the developing careers of first-rate scientists, scholars and clinicians involved in this area of study.
 In line with Mind and Life’s interdisciplinary approach, this grant program encourages the active collaboration of scientists with contemplative scholars/practitioners in all phases of research.
 An ancillary outcome of the 1440 Awards will be the development of rigorous methods to evaluate real-world outcomes on social functioning and relationships.
 By encouraging and enabling high-level research in the area of social and relational outcomes of contemplative practice, the 1440 Awards aim to expand the applications and impact of contemplative practices in the world.